Sione Katoa (rugby league, born 1997)

 Sione Katoa (born 21 August 1997) is a Tonga international rugby league footballer who plays on the for the Cronulla-Sutherland Sharks in the NRL.

 Background

 Katoa was born in Hamilton, New Zealand and is of Tongan descent.
-Katoa moved to Sydney, Australia in 2003 aged 6.
+Katoa moved to Sydney, New South Wales, Australia in 2003 aged 6.

 He was a student at Barker College where he played in the First XV rugby union team.
 He played his junior rugby league for the Chester Hill Hornets.

 Katoa was part of the Parramatta Eels junior systems before being signed by the Cronulla-Sutherland Sharks.